CharaChorder/docs/docs/Device Manager.rst

   :width: 400
   :alt: The History Menu

-The History Menu is home to your backups as well as a the place to go to in order to restore your device by using a backup file.
+The History Menu is home to your backups as well as the place to go to in order to restore your device by using a backup file.
 There are different kinds of backups that you can create and we'll cover all of them in the :ref:`backups<Device Manager:Backups>` section.

 If you toggle the "Store History" on, then the website will log all of the changes you make to your device so that you may "step back" to a previous state of the device.
 In other words, if you change your layout, but then decide that you want to revert back to a layout that you tested previously, you'll be able to click into that previous state and undo all of the changes done thereafter.
 Your history is stored in the browser that you're using at that time and remains on your computer, so only YOU can see the changes you make.